Avzolem/CheveretoDownloader/README.md

 The script will then scrape all the image links from the album and download them into a new folder with the album name

+# Supported Sites
+So far this tool has been tested and confirmed working with the following sites

+Putmega

+Pixl

 # Planned Future Improvements
 Test with infinite scroll